vadimisakanov/vadimisakanov/README.md

 # Vadim Isakanov
 Infrastructure engineer.

-Keywords: Automation, Infrastructure, DevOps, Kubernetes, Gitlab, CI/CD, Ansible, highload web projects.
+Keywords: Automation, Infrastructure, DevOps, Kubernetes, Gitlab, CI/CD, Ansible, AWS.

 **No free time for a new job or projects now, sorry**